Weaving Interactive Storytelling into Instruction: Using Twine to Create a Personalized Learning Experience

 Concurrent Session 2

-This fun, interactive, hands-on workshop will introduce participants to Twine, an open-source tool for creating interactive, non-linear, story-like learning experiences.
-Participants will collaboratively create a Twine story, and leave the workshop with ideas for Twines of their own and a worksheet to help bring their Twines to life.
+This fun, hands-on workshop will introduce participants to Twine, an open-source tool for creating interactive, non-linear, story-based learning experiences.
+Participants will see a range of examples of Twine activities, work collaboratively to turn a case study into a Twine story, and identify scenarios and decision-points for a Twine of their own.
+They will leave with tips and tricks for bringing their Twines to life.

 Tools abound to help educators and instructional designers create personalized learning experiences, simulations, and serious games for students.
 Often, though, tutorials for using these tools do not address the pedagogical foundations and thought processes required for adapting academic material to these new methods, causing formats to seem alien and non-intuitive.
 Educators and instructional designers need help coming up with stories and examples, and learning how to adapt case studies to an interactive narrative!
 This fun, interactive, hands-on workshop will introduce participants to Twine, an open-source tool for creating interactive, non-linear, story-like learning experiences.
 In this workshop, we will concentrate on identifying and incorporating those pedagogical and creative processes that will help educators and instructional designers create Twine narratives focused on reinforcing decision-making skills applicable across a broad range of disciplines and training contexts.